dell/csm-docs/content/v2/authorization/design.md

 The [*karavictl*](../cli) CLI (Command Line Interface) application allows Storage Admins to manage and interact with a running CSM for Authorization Server.

-Additionally, *karavictl* provides functionality for supporting the sidecar proxy injection mechanism mentioned above.
-Injection is discussed in more detail later on in this document.

 ### Storage Array

-A Storage Array is typically considered to be one of the various Dell EMC storage offerings, e.g. Dell EMC PowerFlex which is supported by CSM for Authorization today.
+A Storage Array is typically considered to be one of the various Dell storage offerings, e.g. Dell PowerFlex which is supported by CSM for Authorization today.
 Support for more Storage Arrays will come in the future.

 ## How it Works